AllenNeuralDynamics/aind-ephys-pipeline-kilosort25/README.md

   - [ecephys](https://github.com/AllenNeuralDynamics/aind-ecephys-nwb)
   - [units](https://github.com/AllenNeuralDynamics/aind-units-nwb)

 Each step is run in a container and can be deployed on several platforms.
-See the [Local deplyment](#local-deployment) and [SLURM deployment](#slurm-deployment) sections for more details.
+See [Deployments](#deployments) for more details.

 # Input

 Currently, the pipeline supports the following input data types:

+- `spikeglx`: the input folder should be a SpikeGLX folder.
+It is recommended to add a `subject.json` and a `data_description.json` following the [aind-data-schema](https://aind-data-schema.readthedocs.io/en/latest/) specification, since these metadata are propagated to the NWB files.
+- `openephys`: the input folder should be an Open Ephys folder.
+It is recommended to add a `subject.json` and a `data_description.json` following the [aind-data-schema](https://aind-data-schema.readthedocs.io/en/latest/) specification, since these metadata are propagated to the NWB files.
+- `nwb`: the input folder should contain a single NWB file (both HDF5 and Zarr backend are supported).
 - `aind`: data ingestion used at AIND.
 The input folder must contain an `ecephys` subfolder which in turn includes an `ecephys_clipped` (clipped Open Ephys folder) and an `ecephys_compressed` (compressed traces with Zarr).
 In addition, JSON file following the [aind-data-schema](https://aind-data-schema.readthedocs.io/en/latest/) are parsed to create processing and NWB metadata.
-- `spikeglx`: the input folder should be a SpikeGLX folder.
-It is recommended to add a `subject.json` and a `data_description.json` following the [aind-data-schema](https://aind-data-schema.readthedocs.io/en/latest/) specification, since these metadata are propagated to the NWB files.
-- (WIP) `nwb`: the input folder should contain a single NWB file (both HDF5 and Zarr backend are supported).

 For more information on how to select the input mode and set additional parameters, see the [Local deployment - Additional parameters](#additional-parameters) section.